mykhailo-petrenko/rbn-watcher/README.md

-# RBN Spoter in microservices
+# RBN Watcher

-Lets use Redis pub/sub as message brocker to connect RBN with subscribers.

-RBN consumer, who sent all spots to Redis written on golang.

-Telegram bot will be on node in sake of simplicilty.
+## Scope
+- As a radio amateur I want to be notified when another radio amateur with desired callsign appears on air.

+## Architecture

 ![Architecture](docs/FindHamMate.drawio.png)

+- Let's use RabbitMQ pub/sub as message broker to connect RBN with subscribers.
+- RBN consumer, who sent all spots to broker written on python.
+- Telegram bot will be on python in sake of simplicity.
+- Subscriptions state could be stored in mysql-lite

 ## Start